yohm/oacis_watcher/samples/de_optimization/README.md

 # A sample of optimzation of parameters

-This is a sample of optimizing parameters.
+This is a sample of optimizing parameters using OACIS watcher.
 This program iteratively search for parameters which minimizes the results of the simulations.
-For the optimization, we adopted a differential evolutiion algorithm.
+For the optimization, we adopted a [differential evolutiion algorithm](https://en.wikipedia.org/wiki/Differential_evolution).

 ## Prerequisites